johnsondavies/pencil-and-paper-games/README.md

 # Pencil and paper games
-These are the Lisp programs used to implement the game playing features of my website **Pencil and Paper Games**.
+These are the Lisp programs used to implement the game playing features of my website [Pencil and Paper Games](http://www.papg.com/).
 You can run them in the Listener in any Common Lisp implementation.

 ## Table of contents
 * [Go-Moku](#go-moku)